Redherring32/OpenTendo-TopLoader/README.md

 ![Board Front]()

-The design is 1:1 with the OEM board, everything is excatly as it was on the OEM board with hopefully no exceptions, if any differemces exist please file an issue. :)
+The design is 1:1 with the OEM board, everything is exactly as it was on the OEM board with hopefully no exceptions, this project does not include "improvements"

 Since this project is open-source you may do as you like with it, whether that is to make boards for personal use, sell replacement NES boards, or to use the provided info for further custom PCB work/designs.